ohollmen/DPUT/README.md

 - append - append to existing file content (opens file in append-mode)
 - fmt - Format to serialize content to when the $cont parameter is actually a (data structure) reference Formats supported are: 'json', 'yaml' and 'perl' (Default: 'json')
+- lines - Lines in array(ref) passed in $cont should be written to file.
+Each of lines will be terminated with "\n".

 Perl format is written with small indent and no perl variable name (e.g. $VAR1) JSON is written in "pretty" format assuming it benefits out of human readability.